kelly-hansen/code-journal/README.md

 # code-journal

-An HTML, CSS, and JavaScript journal app.
+An HTML, CSS, and JavaScript app for creating, editing, and viewing a profile and journal entries